-The IA or RA should have documented evidence on retaining the same identity over time.

-The IA is responsible for maintaining an archive of these records in an auditable form.

 The IA must record and archive all requests for certificates, along with all the issued certificates, all the requests for revocation and the login/logout/reboot of the issuing machine.

 The IA must keep these records for at least three years.
 These records must be made available to external auditors in the course of their work as auditor.